Dimitrie Drăghicescu

-Dimitrie Drăghicescu (or Dumitru Drăghicescu) (1875–1945) was a Romanian politician, sociologist, diplomat and writer.
+Dimitrie Drăghicescu (or Dumitru Drăghicescu) (4 May 1875 – 14 September 1945) was a Romanian politician, sociologist, diplomat, and writer.

 Dimitrie Drăghicescu was born on 4 May 1875 in the village of Zăvoieni, Vâlcea County, Romania.
-After finishing grammar school in his native village, he attended Carol I High School in Craiova and thereafter the Law Faculty of Bucharest University.
-In 1901 he left for Paris where he studied at the Collège de France where he studied with Emile Durkheim, Gabriel de Tarde, Henri Bergson, Theodule Armand Ribot.
+After finishing grammar school in his native village, he attended Carol I High School in Craiova and thereafter the Law Faculty of the University of Bucharest.
+In 1901, he left for Paris where he studied at the Collège de France with Emile Durkheim, Gabriel de Tarde, Henri Bergson, and Theodule Armand Ribot.
 He also attended the lectures organized by the Académie des Sciences Morales et Politiques.

-On 17 May 1904 he obtained his doctor's degree in Sociology.
-In 1905 he was appointed associate professor of Sociology at the University of Bucharest.
+In 1903, he published Le problème du déterminisme social: Déterminisme biologique et déterminisme social, which argued for biological determinism.
+On 17 May 1904, he obtained his doctor's degree in Sociology.
+In 1905, he was appointed associate professor of Sociology at the University of Bucharest.